History of the Arizona Diamondbacks: 2004-2007: Uniform Redesign, Return To Post-Season

-2007: A new look and a return to the playoffs

 The Diamondbacks announced in early September 2006 that their uniforms, which remained largely unchanged since the team's first season, would be completely redesigned for the 2007 season.
 Details were supposed to be kept from the public until after the 2006 postseason as per MLB rules, but the Diamondback page from the 2007 MLB Official Style Guide was somehow leaked around September 25, and local media broadcast printed the new design for all to see.
 Of great surprise to many fans was a brand new color scheme; apparently the original colors used by the franchise since Major League Baseball awarded it to Jerry Colangelo's ownership group in 1995 were to be discontinued.

 While some fans applauded the redesign, most of the reaction to the new color scheme, which included the changing of the historical purple and traditional Arizonan colors of copper and turquoise to a reddish color known as "Sedona Red" similar to those of the Coyotes and Cardinals color schemes, was pointedly negative.
 The official unveiling of the uniforms came at a charity event on November 8 in nearby Scottsdale, where several of the players modeled the uniforms on a runway, and posed for publicity photos.
 The distinctive "A" design remained unchanged save for the colors.
 The stylized snake-like "D" logo, also used since the early days for the road uniforms, was slightly redesigned and a completely new shoulder patch introduced.
 The lettering on the jerseys was completely redesigned.
 "Sedona Red" became the dominant color scheme used throughout Chase Field and in all marketing and promotional materials for the Diamondback ball club.
+Also, the team officially adopted the shortened nickname "D-Backs" for marketing purposes; it was added to the front of the uniforms.
+The shortened name had been used since the franchise's inception. but since 2007, "Diamondbacks" and "D-Backs" have been officially interchangeable.